AbdullahCUI/LAB2/worksheet.md

 4. Complete all the size and range entries below.

 * `char`
-  size: 1 byte
+  size:1 byte
   range:
   Manimum value for signed char: -128
   Maximum value for signed char:127
   Manimum value for unsigned char:0
   Maximum value for unsigned char:255